Parmingo/Portfolio-Website/README.md

 These are the future planned updates I have for the website:

-- Utilizing **Jekyll** for blog posts so PDF does not have to be attached everytime for a new blog post.
+- Utilizing **Jekyll** for blog posts so PDF does not have to be attached everytime for a new blog post **OR** utilizing Node.js again to create an HTML page everytime for a new blog post.
+This may not be the best method, therefore, I will look into Angular and see what I can do.
 - **Login system** which will allow me to login and create posts directly from the website.